Prompt Library · 36 prompts

 1. A dinner plan for 5 days with recipe names

-3. Tips on which days I can cook more and freeze
+3. Tips on which days I can cook more and freeze it

 PR-08

-Understand a payslip or tax return
+Understand payslips or tax returns

 Finance